Harlem Gospel Choir

 The Harlem Gospel Choir tours the world annually.
 It was the first American gospel choir to perform in Australia, New Zealand, China, Russia, Poland, Lithuania, Latvia, Estonia, Czech Republic, Serbia, Slovenia, Slovakia, Samoa, Thailand, Burma and Morocco.
 Because of the strong demand for the choir to tour internationally, the choir forms two international touring companies to travel to Europe each winter, and maintains a New York based company year round.

 The company comprises 40 of the best singers and musicians from Harlem and the New York Tri-State area.
 It is not a mass choir, and travels with nine singers and two musicians (keyboards and drums).
 It has toured the world, logging over two million travel miles.
 They have performed on major world stages including Lincoln Center, Royal Festival Hall, Carnegie Hall, Yankee Stadium, Arthur Ash Stadium, National Concert Hall (Dublin), the Sydney Opera House, Goungzhou Opera House, and Auditorium Parco della Musica (Rome).

 They perform every Sunday at Sony Hall in New York for a gospel brunch, and were previously resident at BB King Blues Club for 17 years.
 Maintaining strong links with the New York City community they make annual appearances at the Children's Museum of Manhattan and Temple Shaaray Tefila in honor of Martin Luther King Day.

-As part of their philosophy of giving something back the choir have partnered with Operation Smile, donating 100% of the proceeds from the sale of their charity wristband to this worthy cause.
+The choir partnered with Operation Smile, donating all of the proceeds from the sale of their charity wristband to the aforementioned organization.